 help children to learn about the world around them whilst taking part in literacy activities.

 This research into the benefits of outdoor learning in the early years, by the National Literacy Trust, highlights further important points which you may find interesting.

 Outdoor Literacy Learning Activities

-Set up a reading tent so that children can read together, even if it's drizzling outside!
+Set up a reading tent so that children can look at books together, even if it's drizzling outside!

 Make a reading area using logs or hay bales, for groups to sit on and share books.